Key Breed Facts

 Average Cost to keep/care for a Tibetan Terrier

 Tibetan Terriers were originally bred to herd flocks and to guard monasteries in the high regions of the Himalayan Mountains.
 They are thought to be the original Tibetan Holy Dog and are the tallest and liveliest of all the Tibetan dogs classed as Utility dogs by The Kennel Club.
-These charming dogs have gained quite a big fan base over recent years thanks to their popularity in the show ring.
-Tibetan Terriers are known to be good natured dogs that form strong ties with their owners, loving nothing more than to be in a home environment which is hardly surprising given their kind and loving natures.
+These charming dogs have gained a big fan base over recent years thanks both to their popularity in the show ring and in a home environment which is hardly surprising given their kind and loving natures.
 With this said, anyone wishing to share a home with a well-bred healthy Tibetan Terrier might have to go on a waiting list for the pleasure of doing so because although they are a popular breed, the number of puppies available every year remains quite low.

-Today, Tibetan Terriers are gaining popularity thanks to their charming looks and kind, affectionate and loyal natures with more well-bred puppies being registered with The Kennel Club every year although as previously mentioned, anyone wishing to share a home with a Tibetan Terrier would have to go on a waiting list for the pleasure of doing so.
+Today, Tibetan Terriers are gaining popularity thanks to their charming looks and kind, affectionate, fun-loving and loyal natures with more well-bred puppies being registered with The Kennel Club every year although as previously mentioned, anyone wishing to share a home with a Tibetan Terrier would have to go on a waiting list for the pleasure of doing so.

 Height at the withers: Males 35 - 41 cm, Females 35 - 41 cm